Site icon Our Breathing Planet

 White-spotted Jellyfish Physical Description

 Like most animals around the world, it also displays the physiological characteristic of sexual dimorphism.
-In its case, however, the gender-based difference remains so minor that it’s virtually impossible for the average observer to distinguish the two sexes at a glance.
+In its specific case, however, the gender-based difference remains so minor that it’s virtually impossible for the average observer to distinguish the two sexes at a casual glance.

-Yet, it’s the color pattern of the amazing White-spotted Jellyfish that catches the eye.
+Yet, it’s the color pattern of the amazing White-spotted Jellyfish that most frequently catches the eye.
 It’s also the source of the primary common name.
 The main body of the animal generally presents a background of bluish-brown, with numerous, evenly distributed opaque white spots.

 Source: https://rb.gy/jtio4 Photo: Lisa Williams CCL: https://shorturl.at/nsvER